bondarenko-elena/Fdf/README.md

-# 7_Fdf
+# Fdf
-The project discover how to open a graphic window and draw in.
-To start journey in the country of graphic programming, FdF proposes to represent the mesh in "wire of a field" in 3D using minilibX library.
+This project is about creating a simplified 3D graphic representation of arelief landscape.

 Hooks for MacOS: </br>
 relief +/-               ---> Numpad 6 / Numpad 9 </br>